Skip to main content

 About

-Mewgenics is a single player role playing game with a comedy theme.
+Mewgenics is a single player tactical role playing game with horror, comedy, post-apocalyptic and science fiction themes.
 It was developed by Tyler Glaiel and was released on February 10, 2026.
 It received positive reviews from critics and very positive reviews from players.

 Build the ultimate cat army through tactical breeding and send them into deep, challenging turn-based adventures.
 Draft abilities, collect items, and manipulate genetics across generations in this roguelike tactics game from the creators of The Binding of Isaac and The End is Nigh.